-Australia’s Agricultural Chief Scientist provides leadership and coordination to science activities in the Department of Agriculture and Water Resources.
+Australia’s Agricultural Chief Scientist provides leadership and coordination to science activities in the Department of Agriculture.

 As Chief Scientist, Dr Kim Ritman: